MicrosoftEdge/WebView2Feedback/specs/Workers.md

         {
             CreateServiceWorkerManager();
         }
-        std::wstring scope;
+        std::wstring scopeUri;

         TextInputDialog dialog(
             m_appWindow->GetMainWindow(), L"Service Worker", L"Scope:",
-            L"Specify a scope to get the service worker", L"");
+            L"Specify a scope uri to get the service worker", L"");

         if (dialog.confirmed)
         {
-            // The 'scope' is a fully qualified URL that defines the range of URLs
+            // The 'ScopeUri' is a fully qualified URI that defines the range of URLs
             // a service worker can control.
 For example, if you registered a service
             // worker with a 'scope' of '/app/' for an application at https://example.com/,
-            // you should specify the full qualified URL i.e., https://example.com/app/
+            // you should specify the full qualified URI i.e., https://example.com/app/
             // when calling this method.
             CHECK_FAILURE(m_serviceWorkerManager->GetServiceWorkerRegistration(
                 dialog.input.c_str(),
                 Callback<ICoreWebView2GetServiceWorkerRegistrationCompletedHandler>(
-                    [this, &scope](
+                    [this, &scopeUri](
                         HRESULT error,
                         ICoreWebView2ServiceWorkerRegistration* serviceWorkerRegistration)
                         -> HRESULT